 Following the first and second cut, the floor is ready for the polishing and hardening stage.
 You will need to make an inspection at this point to decide what polished concrete tools you will require.

-1. If the floor is very dense, with little or no porosity in the sand/cement matrix, then you may be best to start the polishing with 100grit and then 200grit Phenolic (resin bond) polishing pads or a similar piece of polished concrete equipment.
+1. If the floor is very dense, with little or no porosity in the sand/cement matrix, then it may be best to start the polishing with 100grit and then 200grit Phenolic (resin bond) polishing pads or a similar piece of polished concrete equipment.
 Then apply Concrete Shield Densifier or DuraCore’s Densi Crete; this will harden the surface, and help to ‘close’ the surface, and help create a sheen as you move further into the polishing process.
 In the case of a particularly dense slab, polishing can come up well without any treatment, but usually won’t be as well ‘sealed’.
-If you apply the hardener to an already hard dense floor, it can make the initial polish slow and time consuming.
+If you apply the hardener to an already hard-dense floor, it can make the initial polish slow and time-consuming.

 *Hint – Ensure to thoroughly clean the floor in-between passes.